All topics

 Air travel

-The safest time to travel is between the 18th and the 24th week of pregnancy.
-In the absence of medical or obstetrical complications, women can safely fly up to 36 weeks.
-However, most airlines restrict travel in late pregnancy or require written confirmation from a physician.
+Most airlines restrict travel in late pregnancy or require written confirmation from a physician.
 Check airline policies prior to booking your flight.

-Pregnant women also have a higher risk of developing deep vein thrombosis (DVT).
+Pregnant people also have a higher risk of developing deep vein thrombosis (DVT).
 To lower the risk of DVT, get up and walk around, move and stretch your legs, wear loose clothing and comfortable shoes.
 The use of compression stockings may also be recommended.

 Water

-Many water-borne diseases can be more severe during pregnancy and pose a risk to the unborn baby.
+Many waterborne diseases can be more severe during pregnancy and pose a risk to the unborn baby.
 Drink water only if it has been boiled or disinfected or if it is in a commercially sealed bottle.
-Avoid using iodine for water purification for an extended period of time as it could cause the fetus to develop thyroid problems.
+Avoid using iodine for water purification for an extended period of time, as it could cause the fetus to develop thyroid problems.

 For more information: